sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 Framing these as repurposing problems offers several advantages:

-- *Resource Constraints*: Repurposing explicitly considers available resources, which is crucial in the MacGyver-style problems where solutions must be crafted from limited, on-hand materials.
-- *Adaptability Focus*: Our repurposing framework's emphasis on adaptability aligns well with the need to adapt existing objects for new purposes in these challenges.
+- *Property-Based Analysis*: Repurposing explicitly considers the properties of available resources, helping identify non-obvious substitutions based on shared properties.
-- *Practical Feasibility*: The repurposing approach inherently considers the practicality of solutions, addressing the issue of physically-infeasible actions proposed by LLMs in the study.
+- *Practical Feasibility*:  By focusing on actual properties of objects, the repurposing approach inherently considers the practicality of solutions, addressing the issue of physically-infeasible actions proposed by LLMs in the study.
-- *Structured Approach*: Repurposing provides a more structured framework for tackling these problems, potentially bridging the gap between human intuition and AI's broad knowledge base.

-By viewing such problems through the repurposing lens, we can potentially develop more effective strategies for both human problem-solvers and AI systems.
+By viewing such problems through the repurposing lens, we can potentially develop more effective strategies for AI systems.
 This approach complements creative problem solving, offering a structured method for innovation within constraints - a common scenario in real-world challenges.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">